By Dr. Mercola

 - Is long-lasting: While some claim that amalgam fillings last longer than composite fillings, the science reveals this claim to be baseless.
 The latest studies show that composite not only lasts as long as amalgam, but actually has a higher overall survival rate.

-A lesser-known alternative is increasingly making mercury-free dentistry possible even in the rural areas of developing countries.
+The availability of a lesser-known alternative is making mercury-free dentistry possible even in the rural areas of developing countries.
 Atraumatic restorative treatment (also called alternative restorative treatment or ART) is a mercury-free restorative technique that has been demonstrated a success in a diverse array of countries around the world, including Tanzania, India, Brazil, Zimbabwe, Turkey, South Africa, Thailand, Canada, and a dozen others.
 ART relies on adhesive materials for the filling (instead of mercury) and uses only hand instruments to place the filling, making it particularly well-suited for rural areas of developing countries.

 How You Can Help Protect Children Everywhere